 Did you prep all your ingredients in advance like I told you earlier?
 If not, go ahead and do that, this will fry up quick!

-Get your wok or large skillet sizzling hot over high heat.
-Add 3 tablespoons of cooking oil.
-When it is nice and hot (the oil will have a thin, watery consistency when it is ready), add peppers, onions and the white part of the green onions.
-Toss it for about a minute.
-Add carrots, ginger, garlic and ham.
-Stir and fry for 2-3 minutes.
-Add peas, another stir, and move everything to one side of the pan.
+I get my wok or large skillet sizzling hot over high heat.
+Once it’s ready, I add about 3 tablespoons of cooking oil.
+When the oil is nice and hot (it’ll have that thin, watery look), I toss in the peppers, onions, and the white part of the green onions.
+I give them a quick toss for about a minute.
+Then, I add the carrots, ginger, garlic, and ham, stirring and frying everything for 2-3 minutes.
+Next, I throw in the peas, give it all another quick stir, and push everything to one side of the pan.

-On the now empty side of the pan, add another tablespoon of oil.
-Pour in your whisked eggs and scramble soft and luscious.
-Mix everything together then add rice and sauces.
-Stir fry 1-2 minutes.
-Finally, add your pineapple, and stir everything together.
-Now you are ready to dish out your fried rice and garnish with the green parts of the green onions.
+On the now empty side of the pan, I add another tablespoon of oil.
+I pour in the whisked eggs and scramble them until they’re soft and luscious.
+Once they’re ready, I mix everything together, then add the rice and sauces.
+I stir-fry it all for about 1-2 minutes, letting the rice soak up those amazing flavors.
+Finally, I toss in the pineapple and stir everything together one last time.
+Now it’s ready to serve!
+I dish out the fried rice and garnish it with the green parts of the green onions for that fresh, finishing touch.

 You can test the level of your creativity when it comes to simple fried rice.
 Please don’t skip the pineapple in this one, as this is my Hawaiian version.
 But you can…

-4. Want to add little crunch?
+- Want to add little crunch?
 Add cashews to your stir fry.
-Peanuts, sliced almonds, water chestnuts… all so good… yum.
+I also love peanuts, sliced almonds, water chestnuts… all so good… yum.

 Make this Ham + Pineapple “winning pair” in your fried rice, and chow down on this tropical island style dish.
 My Hawaiian Pineapple fried rice!
 Aloha!